wylieburt/wylieburt.github.io/_posts/2025-09-03-causal-impact.md

 <br>
 #### Application

-Here we will utilise a Python package called **pycausalimpact** to apply this algorithm to our data.
+Here we will utilize a Python package called **pycausalimpact** to apply this algorithm to our data.
 This will model the relationships, and provide very useful plots and summarises to help us understand the results.

 ___
 <br>